6. Social media in your university life

 LinkedIn Learning

 Good news!
 LinkedIn Learning is free for all current students and staff at UQ.
-The variety of topics you can learn range from Excel and Office365 packages all the way to how to create a user interface via the Tkinter package of Python.
+The variety of topics you can learn ranges from Excel and Office365 packages all the way to how to create a user interface via the Tkinter package of Python.
 Learn as you go!
 When you complete a LinkedIn learning course, you could also put it under your LinkedIn account as a badge.
-Something else you could do, for example, is after completing Excel courses, take the skill quiz to let your future employers see what you are capable with advanced Excel operations or machine learning with R.
+Something else you could do, for example, is after completing Excel courses, take the skill quiz to let your future employers see what you are capable of with advanced Excel operations or machine learning with R.

 Watch Accessing LinkedIn Learning (YouTube, 2m4s) to learn more!